-The use of technology to actively engage children in learning has exploded in recent years.
+The use of technology to engage children actively in learning has exploded in recent years.
 It only makes sense that many children learn best through an interactive engagement with technology

 This is a fun, interactive tool probably best suited for users in middle school or higher.
 This site allows you to build a historical "box" around a particular event, person, or period.
 The 3D "box" can include text, video files, audio files, pictures, word documents, website links, etc. It can be used to build presentations for class much like a PowerPoint presentation.
-The "box" is six sided and each side can be customized with whatever information you want to present.
+The "box" is has six sides and each side can be customized with whatever information you want to present.
 You can create your own "box" or you can view boxes created by other users.
 This is a terrific tool that classroom teachers can use for a variety of purposes including the introduction of a lesson, test review, etc.

-This is a wonderful website loaded with fun, interactive games devoted to learning about civics related topics.
+This is a terrific website loaded with fun, interactive games devoted to learning about civics related topics.
 Those topics include citizenship & participation, separation of power, the Constitution and the Bill of Rights, the Judicial Branch, the Executive Branch, the Legislative Branch, & budgeting.
 Each game has a specific learning objective in which it is built around, but users will love the interactive story lines within each game.
-Games like "Win the White House" which allows users to strategically manage their race to become the next president by raising funds, campaigning, polling voters, etc. The site is probably best suited for middle school aged students and up.
+Games like "Win the White House" which allows users to manage their race strategically to become the next president by raising funds, campaigning, polling voters, etc. The site is probably best suited for middle school aged students and up.

 A comprehensive collection of historical data of United States history.
 This site has it all and includes online textbook, interactive learning modules, timelines, flash movies, virtual exhibits, etc. This site is dedicated to using technology to enhance learning.
 This site would be beneficial for students in 3rd grade and up.
 There is so much information on this website that users could spend hours upon hours and never read the same piece or to do the same activity twice.